JohnRbk/Streams/README.md

 ### Motivation

 QGIS and Mapbox are great tools for styling map data.
-For quick visualizations, however, they may not be the best tools.
-[GDAL rasterize](https://www.gdal.org/gdal_rasterize.html) and built-in PostGIS functions such as [ST_AsPNG](https://postgis.net/docs/RT_ST_AsPNG.html) also provide decent alternatives, but lack some of the styling options provided by Apple's CoreGraphics.
+For quick visualizations, however, they may be too complicated.
+[GDAL rasterize](https://www.gdal.org/gdal_rasterize.html) and built-in PostGIS functions such as [ST_AsPNG](https://postgis.net/docs/RT_ST_AsPNG.html) provide good capabilities to render images from a database, but lack some of the styling options provided by Apple's CoreGraphics.

+The `gen_image` tool was purpose-built to run efficiently and generate large images with little effort.

-The current version only supports geometries of type LINESTRING.
+Note: The current version of `gen_image` only supports geometries of type LINESTRING.

 ### Prerequisites